 You can use the the UCAT test centre locator on the UCAT website to find your nearest test centre.

 To prepare for the UCAT we advise students to use the free practice materials available on the UCAT website.

 UCAT offer a bursary to cover the test fee for students in financial need.
 You will need to apply for this here.

 Please note that as we are a new medical school, we cannot publish our accepted UCAT score from the previous year as a guide, as we do not yet have one.

 The UCAT scores will be used alongside our entry criteria when initially assessing applications.
 There will be a further review of contextual data and applicants' personal statements before the final selection for MMI (Multiple Mini Interview) takes place.

 The UCAT bursary scheme opens on 1 May 2019 and closes on 18 September 2019 at 5pm

-Parents or friends are welcome to attend the campus tour, but are not permitted to sit in on the MMI or in the waiting room.
+Parents or friends are welcome to attend with you but will not be permitted to sit with you during the MMI or in the waiting room.

 We also want you to be as comfortable as possible, so we don't apply any particular dress code.
 Please bear in mind that the day may involve some walking across campus.